 The aim of this report is to draw lessons from the interviews that can promote effective devolved governance by informing the actions of future ministers.
 It highlights some of the key factors that contribute to policy effectiveness, and the challenges faced.
 It concludes first that there will be a continuing requirement for effective negotiation because coalitions and minority governments will remain common; indeed the authors suggest – with some justification – that, if anything, change is ‘likely to be in the direction of a more rather than a less proportional system’ (p.
 32).
 Second, devolution is here to stay but will have to be continually adapted to changing circumstances, not least as a result of Brexit.
 Third, that the effectiveness of ministers in devolved administrations requires close liaison with UK counterparts.
 Indeed one thing that comes through clearly in the report is that while institutional processes and structures are important, equally crucial is the agency of individual actors, not least in developing good working relationships with those in other political parties and administrations.

 However the report is by no means comprehensive in its coverage of the salient issues around devolution and there are some areas where more detail would have been useful.
 For example more could have been said on the observation that there is not much evidence of systematic sharing of evidence and learning between the various administrations.
 While there are fleeting mentions to a close relationship on the budget between finance ministers and between the devolved administrations on agriculture, it is a pity that there is not more focus on this sort of collaboration.
-It would greatly improve the report if there was a much more detailed examination of the relationships between the devolved administrations (including Northern Ireland because while it has had long periods without government it the Assembly did sit for ten years from 2007 until suspension in 2017).
+It would greatly improve the report if there was a much more detailed examination of the relationships between the devolved administrations (including Northern Ireland because while it has had long periods without government the Assembly did sit for ten years from 2007 until suspension in 2017).
 The report overall is perhaps a bit too focused on relationships between the UK and the devolved territories to the exclusion of other important aspects of the devolution settlements.
 Are there areas where the ministers think that devolution has not worked and not lived up to expectations?
 What for example did interviewees think about the operation of the devolved assemblies and the politics within them?
 What about the role of stakeholders and territorial policy networks – has devolution opened up new avenues and forms of consultation?
 Devolution is not just about creating a ‘policy laboratory’ but about taking power closer to the people and enhancing democratic accountability and it seems a missed opportunity that ministers who have served in devolved governments do not really reflect on this.

 Overall this is a valuable if rather narrowly focused report that draws on interviews with some of those who have served in devolved governments since their inception.
 It uses the interviews to highlight some important themes about the workings of the devolved settlements and taken together with the archive of interview transcripts, it provides a valuable resource for those interested in the territorial dimension of UK politics.